vanshsehgal99/vanshsehgal99/README.md

 Email Me 👉 ✉️ **vanshsehgal6267@gmail.com** For Collaboration/Project or Anything Else.

-- 🎓 BCA 2nd-year student passionate about coding and creating
+- 🎓 BCA Final year student passionate about coding and creating
 - 📚 I'm currently learning DSA with C++
 - 🧠 I have a solid understanding of Computer Science Fundamentals
 - 🌱 Always eager to learn new technologies and improve as a developer